 The period of notice of termination of employment for senior executives in Sweden shall be six months in the event of termination by the executive.
 In the event of termination by the Company, the total of the period of notice of termination and the period during which severance compensation is payable shall not exceed 24 months.
 For senior executives outside Sweden, the termination period and severance compensation may deviate from the above stated due to legislation or competitive practice on the local market.

 Pension benefits shall be contribution-based with individual retirement ages in no case earlier than the age of 62.
 In the event the employment terminates prior to the retirement age, the executive shall receive a paid-up policy for earned pension.

 The Board of Directors shall be entitled to deviate from the guidelines where special reasons exist in an individual case.

-For detailed information regarding current compensation structures, reference is made to note 2 in the Annual Report for 2011.
+For detailed information regarding current compensation structures, reference is made to note 2 in the Annual Report for the financial year 2018.